-Arbitrary Headcount Limit: Separate headcounts for vehicles and infantry, as well as caps on various units in Dark Crusade and Soulstorm.
+In the first game, separate headcounts for vehicles and infantry, as well as caps on various units in Dark Crusade and Soulstorm.

 In Dawn of War II and Chaos Rising, the campaign has a limit of four squads per mission (out of a total of six and seven, respectively) and multiplayer has a 100-unit cap that effectively limits your force to about 9-10 squads.
 Retribution uses the multiplayer system for its campaign, with a lower 30-unit cap that can be increased by capturing certain buildings and/or using Honor Guard units in place of your Hero Units.

 Any unit told to attack a fallen unit will do so in melee, including those that have no business being in melee like Fire Warriors.
 Similarly, telling them to attack a squad that's been scattered will result in them moving forwards until they can attack the whole squad.